-This self-help kit is developed by the Ontario Nurses’ Association (ONA) for members who suffered an injury at the workplace, whose claim was denied by the WSIB and do not meet the ONA representation criteria.
+This self-help kit was developed by the Ontario Nurses’ Association (ONA) for members who suffered an injury at the workplace, whose claim was denied by the WSIB and does not meet the ONA representation criteria.

 The kit provides information to support an injured worker to appeal an adverse decision of the Workplace Safety and Insurance Board (WSIB) on their own or with assistance from a family member or friend.